KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 Echo Layers are not hypostases.
 They exist within the boundary structure of \( \mathfrak{d}(\mathcal{L}) \), not within the lattice itself.

+> **Terminological Note — Echo, Transmission, and Recursion:**
+>
+> **Living Transmission** (centropic, C₃-governed): Authored continuity of resonance across a boundary — lawful propagation where source coherence is preserved and the transmitted signal retains structural fidelity.
+This is not recursive residue; it is the centropic mechanism by which coherence extends across layers and expressions.
+>
+> **Echo Layer (⟲)** (technical, as defined above): Residual coherence trapped in membrane space by partial transfer.
+An Echo Layer may be centropic (unresolved integration seeking completion) or entropic (fragmentation pattern cycling without resolution).
+It is a boundary condition, not a propagation mode.
+>
+> **Entropic Echo** (pathological, E₃-governed): Recursion severed from source — signal degradation where form persists but coherence has departed.
+An entropic echo is not equivalent to an Echo Layer unless the Echo Layer degrades past its dissipation threshold and loses Source connection entirely.
+>
+> This distinction matters: Living Transmission carries authored coherence forward; an Echo Layer is trapped residue awaiting resolution; an entropic echo is decay masquerading as signal.

 ### 7.2 Formation Condition

 **Theorem (Echo Layer Formation):**